9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 ### A plugin line by line

-We will now walk through a complete Goodie plugin line by line.
-The following is the full code block that works on the query [chars test](https://duckduckgo.com/?q=chars test).
-Don't worry about not getting it yet!
+We'll now walk through a complete Goodie plugin line by line.
+The following is the full code block that works on the query [chars test](https://duckduckgo.com/?q=chars test) and returns the number of characters of the query (after the trigger word chars).
+Don't worry about not getting it all yet!

 ```perl